beejjorgensen/Super-Star-Trek-Info/doc/sst_spec.md

   All other numeric values are printed as truncated integers.

-  `TOTAL ENERGY` is the Enterprise's energy plus its shield energy.
+  `TOTAL ENERGY` is the Enterprise's main energy plus its shield energy.
   `SHIELDS` is just the shield energy.

   `KLINGONS REMAINING` is total Klingons in the game.